mzattera/predictive-powers/README.md

  Some examples about how to use a knowledge base can be found [below](#oracle).

+### Tokens

+Some services, namely those using GPT models, have limits on number of tokens in input and output.

+An interface `TokenCounter` is provided, to count number of tokens in text.
+As tokenization depends on the target model being used, you need to pay attention to provide right `TokenCounter` instance;
+however, this should be hanled transparently by services.

+For OpenAI models, `ModelUtil.getTokenCounter()`can be used to return the tokenizer for a model.
+In addition, in package `io.github.mzattera.predictivepowers.openai.util.tokeniser` you can find classes ported from [gpt3-tokenizer-java](https://github.com/didalgolab/gpt3-tokenizer-java) that provide methods to tokenize strings for GPT models.

+Class `CharCounter` is a `TokenCounter` that simply counts number of characters in a text.

 ## <a name="examples"></a>Examples

 Below some code examples.
 These examples, and more, can be found in the [example package](eclipse/predictive-powers/src/main/java/io/github/mzattera/predictivepowers/examples).